This website is intended for healthcare professionals only.

 A total of 140 CTPA scans were performed in 70 consecutive patients with a mean age of 67.5 years (80% male) and patients underwent 126 lung, 123 deep vein and 125 cardiac ultrasound scans.

-The diagnostic accuracy of sub-pleural consolidations was 42.9% (95% CI 34.1 – 52), and 75.6% (95% CI 67.1 – 82.9%) for deep vein ultrasound and 74.4% (95%CI 65.8 – 81.8%) for RVS on cardiopulmonary ultrasound.
+The diagnostic accuracy of sub-pleural consolidations was 42.9% (95% CI 34.1 – 52), and 75.6% (95% CI 67.1 – 82.9%) for deep vein ultrasound and 74.4% (95% CI 65.8 – 81.8%) for RVS on cardiopulmonary ultrasound.

 When the signs of multi-organ ultrasound scans were combined, the sensitivity was high at 87.5% (95% CI 67.6 – 97.3) although the specificity was low at 25%.

-The authors concluded that while the use of individual single site ultrasounds were of limited value on their own, multi-organ ultrasound had a higher sensitivity and could therefore be of value at ruling out a PE.
 They described how these data suggested the use of multi-organ ultrasound has the potential to reduce the amount of CTPA’s undertaken adding that since devices were hand-held and hence more accessible, scanning could be undertaken by intensive care personnel.

 Citation